-One final museum you won’t want to miss in Frankfurt is the highly esteemed Städel Museum art gallery.
-For over 200 years this museum on the banks of the Main River has given visitors the chance to admire art pieces from some of Europe’s finest masters.
-Among the collections you can see works by such names as Rembrandt, Picasso, and Monet, plus plenty more stretching all the way back to the Middle Ages.
-The Städel Museum also features highly anticipated temporary exhibitions, so be sure to check what is being held during your visit.
+One final museum you won’t want to miss is the highly esteemed Städel Museum art gallery.
+For over 200 years, this museum on the banks of the Main River has given visitors the chance to admire artwork from some of Europe’s finest masters.
+Among the collections you can see works by such names as Rembrandt, Picasso, and Monet, plus plenty more stretching to the Middle Ages.
+The Städel Museum also features highly anticipated temporary exhibitions, so be sure to check what is on during your visit.

 Something that sets Frankfurt apart from many other European cities is its modern skyline of skyscrapers.
 So, why not climb one of those skyscrapers for a look at Frankfurt’s signature cityscape?
-Your best option for this is Main Tower, the city’s fourth tallest building which stands 200 meters tall.
-Main Tower is the only Frankfurt skyscraper with a public viewing platform from which you can admire the city below.
+Main Tower, the city’s fourth tallest building at 200 meters, is the only Frankfurt skyscraper with a public viewing platform from which you can admire the city below.

 Have More Than 24 Hours in Frankfurt?

 Just because you have seen the main sights of Frankfurt on your first day doesn’t mean you have to move on.
 Thanks to its location near the center of Germany, Frankfurt is perfectly positioned for day trips into different corners of the country.
-You’ll actually get a lot more out of your trip if you take this opportunity to uncover the other great destinations found in this part of Germany.
+You’ll actually get a lot more out of your trip if you take this opportunity to uncover the other great German destinations.
 So, to help you get started, here are some places worth adding to your Frankfurt itinerary when your first 24 hours in Frankfurt are up.